Z80-Retro/BASIC/README.md

 FYI - Soon after starting to look creating a BASIC interpreter, someone pointed out that Richard Russell open-sourced a release of BBC BASIC that can be easily assembled for the Retro.
 [I cloned his repo here](https://github.com/Z80-Retro/BBCZ80) and expect to tinker with it for a while and the reassess the idea writing a new version from scratch.

+See [BBCBASIC.md](./BBCBASIC.md) for details on how to build it for the Retro/Nouveau!

 # BASIC